irahorecka/python-natlparks/README.rst

     parks.lesson_plans(limit=10, start=1)

-News releases: News release data includes a title, abstract, and link to national park news releases, as well as an optional image.
+**News releases**: News release data includes a title, abstract, and link to national park news releases, as well as an optional image.

 .. code:: python